 In recent years, during the course of our work, we have met many foreign customers interested in living in Andalusia Spain, preferably in coastal areas and having their own rural hotel, hostel or Bed & Breakfast (B&B).
 Many of these customers consider this option due to their attraction to Andalusian climate and culture, with the dream of changing their lives and enjoying life in an extremely charming country.

 Taking over a business or starting up yourself?

-The main option that customers interested in opening a B&B in Spain contemplate is to buy a business already in operation, with fewer people seeking to buy property to build the business from the ground up.
+The main option that customers interested in opening a B&B in Andalusia contemplate is to buy a business already in operation, with fewer people seeking to buy property to build the business from the ground up.

 If you look on the Internet, there are quite a few ads for the sale of rural hotels and B&B´s.
 Many of these ads offer the method of transferring a business that is already operating, along with the rental or sale of the property where the activity takes place.

 During the transfer of the business, its assets, such as customer portfolio, fixed assets, provisions, etc. are valued.
 This serves the purpose of establishing a transfer price for the business, which must be paid by the new owner interested in continuing the operations.

 What is a reasonable ´traspaso´ price for buying an existing B&B?

 The valuation of the business (traspaso) is usually based on its income during recent years and on net profit, as well as the value of its fixed assets, i.e., all remodelling, improvements and provisions acquired for said business.
 Obviously, licences and legal permits required for engaging in such an activity are a key part of the transfer value.